zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-onboarding-overview.md

 <a name="phase-2-development-learn-about-the-hosting-service-plan-your-deployment-strategy"></a>
 ## Learn about the hosting service / plan your deployment strategy

 The Ibiza team provides and operates a common extension hosting service that makes it easy to get your extension into a globally distributed system without having to manage your own infrastructure.
+For more information see [top-extensions-hosting-service.md](top-extensions-hosting-service.md).

-<a name="phase-2-development-deployment-using-the-ibiza-hosting-service-portalfx-extensions-hosting-service-overview-md"></a>
+<a name="phase-2-development-deployment-using-the-ibiza-hosting-service"></a>
-## <a href="portalfx-extensions-hosting-service-overview.md">Deployment using the Ibiza hosting service</a>
+## Deployment using the Ibiza hosting service

 For less common scenarios, you might need to do a custom deployment.

-For example, if you need to talk to backend services using certificate based authentication then you'll need controller code on the server.
+For example, if you need to talk to backend services using certificate-based authentication then you'll need controller code on the server.
 This is not supported with our hosting service.
 You should be very sure you require a custom hosting solution before going down this path.

-Note that you can configure your deployment in such a way that the client portion of your extension uses the hosting service while your custom controller code can be deployed separately.
+**NOTE**: The deployment can be configured in such a way that the client portion of the extension uses the hosting service while the custom controller code can be deployed separately.

-<a name="phase-2-development-custom-extension-deployment-infrastructure-portalfx-deployment-md-legacy-diy-deployments"></a>
-## <a href="portalfx-deployment.md#legacy-diy-deployments">Custom extension deployment infrastructure</a>
+For more information, see [portalfx-extensions-custom-extension-deployment.md](portalfx-extensions-custom-extension-deployment.md).

 <a name="phase-2-development-register-the-extension-with-the-portal-product-configuration"></a>
 ## Register the extension with the portal product configuration

-Once the name of your extension is finalized, it's time to register your extension in all environments.
+Once the name of the extension is finalized, it is time to register the extension in all environments.
 This requires a portal deployment and can take time.
 Our Service Level Agreements are located at [portalfx-extensions-svc-lvl-agreements.md](portalfx-extensions-svc-lvl-agreements.md).
 Please plan accordingly.

 * For internal partners, the request to register an extension is a pull request, as specified in [portalfx-extensions-publishing.md](portalfx-extensions-publishing.md).